Employee Benefit Plan Audits: Asking the Right Questions and Avoiding Critical Errors

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide employee benefits auditors with best practices to prevent most of the severe and costly (but all too common) errors in benefit plan audits.
+This course will provide employee benefits auditors with best practices to prevent most of the severe and costly (but all too common) errors in benefit plan audits.
 The panel will explain the pitfalls that practitioners often encounter in these audits and outline how to address these issues based on real-world experiences.

 - Do you understand Internal Controls over the Plans?